Baseline survey and monitoring of Non-Indigenous Species (NIS) in two Marine Protected Areas (MPAs – Natura 2000) (Tender # 26/2016, DFMR)

 Dr Konstantinos Tsiamis

-The overall objective of the project is to:
+The overall objective of the project was to:

 (i) Collect qualitative and quantitative baseline information about the non-indigenous and indigenous species in the two areas of interest,

-(ii) Initiate a monitoring of the non-indigenous species in the 2 areas of interest.
+(ii) Initiate a monitoring of the non-indigenous species in the two areas of interest.